py-sdl/py-sdl2/doc/modules/sdl2ext_array.rst

     >>> ctview.to_uint16()[3] = 0x6554
     >>> print(text)    aello,Te am a simple ASCII string!"

-If the encapsuled object does not provide a (writeable) :func:`buffer` interface, but is iterable, the :class:`CTypesView` will create an internal copy of the object data using Python's :mod:`array` module and perform all operations on that copy. ::
+If the encapsuled object does not provide a (writable) :func:`buffer` interface, but is iterable, the :class:`CTypesView` will create an internal copy of the object data using Python's :mod:`array` module and perform all operations on that copy. ::